Heather3810/COMP2113-fianal-proj/README.md

   - Input commands also include "Help", "Check Energy", "Check Inv" command which gives guidance, energy point display, and inventory display respectively.

 - Class:
-  - The player will be created as a class, with attributes name, energy, inventory, and location.
+  - The player will be created as a class, with attributes: name, energy, inventory, and location.
   - The 4 rooms will be created as a class with attributes: name, map, before command instruction, after command instruction.
 The gudiance in the room will instruct the player to input different command and acquire different items.
   - The items obtained from rooms will be created as a class with attributes: name, energy point (negative or positive).